Reporting security issues in ASF infrastructure

 There are some classes of common reports that we consider invalid up-front:

-• We already know our mailservers do not use DKIM/DMARC.
-We plan to support this in the future, but this is nontrivial given our strong reliance on mailinglists.
+• We already know our domain has a weak p=none DMARC policy.
+This is because our mailservers only use DKIM for individual emails.
+We plan to support this for our mailinglists as well in the future, but this is nontrivial.

 • As an open source organization with transparency at our core, read access to directory listings, source code repositories and build servers is intentionally public.